-I have been constantly perplexed over that last 3 months with just how many venues are going with counter service over table service.
+I have been constantly perplexed over the last 3 months with just how many venues are going with counter service over table service.
 There is a place for counter service, but why are so many cafes and restaurants now implementing this service style?
 Is it because they can’t find well trained hospitality staff to manage table service properly or are they just being lazy?

 When I sit down for breakfast and I decide I want a second coffee and an orange juice, I don’t want to get up to order.
 So, I don’t, and the venue loses another $10 spend from me.